ikuzar/hlf-tutorials/README.md

 # hlf-tutorials
-A collection of **bash scripts** to simplify and speed up the deployment of chaincode in **Hyperledger Fabric** described in the **Tutorials** section.
+A collection of **bash scripts** to simplify and speed up the deployment of chaincode in **Hyperledger Fabric** described in the **Tutorials** section of the offcial website.
 This allows you to quickly re-run the deployment steps again.

 ## Features